Nashville Same-Sex Divorce Lawyers Guiding Clients Through Deciding Child Custody

 Coming to a mutually satisfying child custody arrangement can be a challenging process, but in the end, it is the child’s best interests that must rule every decision about where the child will live and whether they will be able to have access to the love and nurturing and guidance of both parents.
 The family law team at Miller Upshaw Family Law, PLLC approaches every child custody dispute with sensitivity and compassion.
 Smoothing out the differences that each party has about custody can help to lay the groundwork for effective co-parenting in the future.
 With more than 40 years of combined legal experience, we have dealt with many challenges that seemed insurmountable at first, and we have negotiated workable solutions for everyone involved.

 Whether you are pursuing full custody because you believe that the other parent is a danger to the child, or has proven to be negligent or incompetent, or you are pursuing joint custody, we can help you forge a comprehensive parenting plan agreement outside of court, or we are prepared to litigate if the situation comes to an impasse.

 Schedule a consultation to learn about your parental rights after divorce

 Deciding child custody in same-sex divorce can be a challenging and contentious process, but our compassionate family law team at Miller Upshaw Family Law, PLLC has the experience and understanding to resolve your issues and promote the best interests of your children.
 Located on Woodland Street in historic Edgefield, we are within sight of the courthouse and we offer our clients free parking.
-You are encouraged to call us today at 615-454-9899 or complete our contact form to schedule a consultation with an experienced Nashville child custody attorney.
+You are encouraged to call us today at 615-391-4200 or complete our contact form to schedule an in-person or video consultation with an experienced Nashville child custody attorney.